 Emerging infectious diseases are major threats to amphibian biodiversity.
 Bdhas caused massive extinctions in various parts of the world, and it has just been found in Madagascar, which has a highly diverse, endemic amphibian fauna.
 Bsal has just been described, which could devastate salamander species in Europe and the Americas.
-New viruses have been described in Europe that are highly virulent and have caused population extinctions (Group Co-Chairs: Richard Griffiths and Gemma Harding; 2007 ACAP Chapter: “Infectious Diseases”).
+New viruses have been described in Europe that are highly virulent and have caused population extinctions (Group Co-Chairs: Penny Langhammer and Reid Harris; 2007 ACAP Chapter: “Infectious Diseases”).

 Although contaminants are not necessarily playing a singular role in amphibian population declines on their own, it is likely that they are an important cofactor in many declines.
 A number of studies have shown that exposure to low environmental concentrations of contaminants such as pesticides can make amphibians more susceptible to disease (Group Co-Chairs: Michelle Boone & Jessica Hua; 2007 ACAP Chapter: “Evaluating the role of environmental contamination in amphibian population declines”).

 Communication and education are both key to grow and sustain support for biodiversity conservation.
 Through communication and education, we identify threats to biodiversity at local and regional scales and also bring about the learning needed across groups to mitigate these threats (Group Co-Chairs: Rachel Rommel and Candace Hansen-Hendrikx).